opencryptoorg/opencryptoorg.github.io/joining.md

 accordion:
   - title:
     content: >
-            Anyone can join COPA, regardless whether you have patents, by signing the <a href="/agreements/COPAMembershipAgreement.pdf" target="_blank" class="cp-hyperlink-dark">COPA Membership Agreement.</a>
+            Anyone can join COPA, regardless whether you have patents, for free.
+Review the  <a href="/agreements/COPAMembershipAgreement.pdf" target="_blank" class="cp-hyperlink-dark">COPA Membership Agreement</a>, and contact membership at opencrypto dot org to sign.
   - title: Membership Agreement
     content: >
             The COPA Membership Agreement is entered into by COPA members to address the threat of patents being used to stifle innovation